YukaC/YukaC/README.md

 - 🌱 I’m currently learning C/C++, Python, JavaScript, HTML, CSS
 - 💻 I’m currently working on projects at my university
 - 📫 How to reach me agusyuk25@gmail.com
-- Sorry for my bad english i'm rusty😅
+- Sorry for my bad English, I'm a little rusty.😅

 <!---
 YukaC/YukaC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.